 - New patient, wait list and established patient visits

 Ongoing Clinical Trials to Advance Lung Transplant Research

 Loyola is conducting research today that will lead to the treatments of tomorrow.
 Our lung transplant program is the only one in the state of Illinois to receive funding from the National Institutes of Health for lung transplant research.

-Loyola is one of six centers in the United States participating in a clinical trial to increase the suitability of donor lungs.
+Loyola was one of six centers in the United States to participate in a clinical trial to increase the suitability of donor lungs.
 Ex vivo lung perfusion (EVLP) is an innovative technique that is applied before transplantation, infusing nutrients into the lungs and reducing swelling, making the organ more suitable for transplant.
-Loyola patients have access to EVLP as well as other medications and therapies through our clinical trials.
+Loyola patients have access to other medications and therapies through our clinical trials.